 Tucson has a high property crime rate, especially for car, bike and property theft.
 We strongly encourage you to invest in renter's insurance.
 Lock your doors and windows, and look for safety bars on windows and doors if you live close to campus.
-Register your bike through UA; keep your bike inside your home.
+Register your bike through UA.
+Keep your bike inside your home.

 Use a club on your steering wheel if you drive a highly sought-after car (Honda, Toyota, Ford F150, etc.).
-If you are a victim of theft, submit a report.
-Stolen cars and bikes are sometimes recovered.
+If you are a victim of theft, submit a report; stolen cars and bikes are sometimes recovered.
 Most burglaries are crimes of opportunity where a window or door is unlocked and open.

 Tucson has pockets with high rates of theft and drug arrests, but not really any major ghettos.
 We recommend looking at the neighborhoods around campus, talking to the neighbors, checking the Tucson Crime Stats, and visiting the neighborhood at different times of day.
-Some Fellows have called the Tucson Police Substation in the neighborhood they were checking.
-There are a few apartments around Swan and Arcadia and at Grant & Wilmot (both outside our recommended rental area) that we'd avoid due to persistent theft.
+Some Fellows have called the Tucson Police Substation in the neighborhood they were considering.
+There are a few apartments that we'd avoid due to persistent theft.